At What Point Do the Democrats Get Rid of Joe Biden?

 I have several friends whose opinions I greatly respect who believe that things are so bad that the move will have to be made prior to the election.

 That creates even more headaches for the Democrats in my opinion, though.
 If Biden is deposed — probably for some convenient and sudden health issue — the Democrats are going to have to give Bernie Sanders a shot.
-Bernie is problematic for them in ways that Biden isn’t and really isn’t much of a trade-up for them.
+Bernie is problematic for them in ways that Biden isn’t and really isn’t much of a trade-up.
 New guy, different headaches, basically.

 There’s speculation that New York Governor Andrew Cuomo could be installed should Biden step down before the election.
 The media has been turning a blind eye to Cuomo’s myriad missteps in dealing with the coronavirus outbreak in his state, so we know that he is a favorite of theirs in this game.